Substance use harms the body in two ways:

 Alcohol use is one of the major causes of nutritional deficiency in the United States.
 The most common deficiencies are of the B vitamins (B1, B6, and folic acid).
 A lack of these nutrients causes anemia and nervous system (neurologic) problems.
-For example, a disease called Wernicke-Korsakoff syndrome ("wet brain") occurs when heavy alcohol use causes a lack of B6.
+For example, a disease called Wernicke-Korsakoff syndrome ("wet brain") occurs when heavy alcohol use causes a lack of vitamin B1.

 Alcohol use also damages two major organs involved in metabolism and nutrition: the liver and the pancreas.
 The liver removes toxins from harmful substances.
 The pancreas regulates blood sugar and the absorption of fat.
 Damage to these two organs results in an imbalance of fluids, calories, protein, and electrolytes.

 - Severe malnutrition

 A woman's poor diet when pregnant, especially if she drinks alcohol, can harm the baby's growth and development in the womb.
 Infants who were exposed to alcohol while in the womb often have physical and mental problems.
 The alcohol affects the growing baby by crossing the placenta.
 After birth, the baby may have withdrawal symptoms.

 Laboratory tests for protein, iron, and electrolytes may be needed to determine if there is liver disease in addition to the alcohol problem.
 Women who drink heavily are at high risk of osteoporosis and may need to take calcium supplements.